Skip to content

 typescript

-// ~/app/multiCache.serverOptions.ts
+// ~/server/multiCache.serverOptions.ts

 import { defineMultiCacheOptions } from 'nuxt-multi-cache/dist/runtime/serverOptions'